henesy/henesy.github.io/2020/02/10/0/index.md

 # Code samples from Go-related languages

-This post intends to showcase programming patterns which were in common from Newsqueak, Alef, Plan9 C, Limbo, to Go.
+This post intends to showcase programming patterns, or _stuff_, which is common between Newsqueak, Alef, Plan9 C, Limbo, and Go.

 (??) ­ Include different Plan9 edition releases to see the libc evolve?

 All of these code snippets should be complete as shown and compilable/runnable in the state presented.

+Articles or posts talking about Go have a habit of referring to the languages cited

 ## Building and running examples